 Cheryl has extensive experience in executive management in the health and community sectors.
 She is the CEO of the Institute for Healthy Communities Australia Group.
 She has undertaken a wide range of quality management system surveys over the past 14 years and led the establishment of Queensland’s first healthcare standards.

 Jeremy is the Clinical Director of Metro North Hospital and Health Service’s Alcohol and Drug Service.
 His interests include dual diagnosis and the growing prevalence of pharmaceutical opioid dependence.

-Raylee has been involved in suicide prevention and supporting the bereaved by suicide for over 20 years at state, national and international level.
+Raylee has been involved in suicide prevention and supporting the bereaved by suicide for over 20 years at state, national and international levels.
 She was the founding member of Care for Life: Suicide Prevention Assoc. and is a member of Suicide Prevention Australia (SPA) and the International Assoc for Suicide Prevention.
-Raylee received a LIFE Award from SPA in 2006 for her contribution to suicide prevention in Australia; a Premiers Award for Queensland Seniors in 2010 and a Gold Coast City Community Services Award in 2016 for her work in suicide prevention.
+Raylee received a LIFE Award from SPA in 2006; a Premiers Award for Queensland Seniors in 2010 and a Gold Coast City Community Services Award in 2016 for work in suicide prevention.

 Professor Cindy Shannon

 Prof Cindy Shannon is a descendent of Moreton Bay’s Ngugi people.
 She was the Pro-Vice-Chancellor (Indigenous Engagement) at the University of Queensland (2011-17), and Director of its Poche Centre for Indigenous Health.
 She is Chair of the Queensland Ministerial Committee on Sexual Health, Chair of the Queensland Aboriginal and Torres Strait Islander Foundation, a member of the Advancing Health 2026 Ministerial Oversight Committee, and a Board member of Lives Lived Well and Brisbane South PHN.